Commercial Garage Doors vs. Residential Garage DoorsNovember 17, 2021

 - Composites: Composite doors provide the benefits of multiple materials in one door.
 For example, a residential garage door made of steel and polyurethane offers the durability and security of steel with the insulating properties of polyurethane for greater energy efficiency.

 With residential garage doors, the aesthetic appeal of the door is often a high priority for the homeowner.
 With commercial doors, however, functionality usually takes priority over aesthetics.
 The materials used to make commercial garage doors reflect this priority.
-Commercial doors are usually made of galvanized steel or an aluminum blend.
-Larger and heavier, they are more difficult to open if the automatic lifter breaks.
+Commercial doors are typically made of galvanized steel or an aluminum blend.
+Due to their size and weight, they are also more difficult to open if the automatic lifter breaks.

 Generally, the reason for the use of steel and aluminum blends in the construction of commercial garage doors has to do with their durability.
 Though residential garage doors get plenty of use — on average, a garage door in the United States opens and closes about 1,500 times every year — that’s nothing compared to the frequency of use of a commercial garage door.
-The garage door at your home is opened a few times each day, but the door on a loading dock may be opened several times a day.
+You open your home’s garage door a few times each day, but the door on a loading dock may be opened several times a day.

 The added durability of a commercial garage door also increases the security of the garage.
 Security is of paramount importance in commercial facilities that store substantial quantities of expensive products.
 A hardy, durable commercial garage door helps protect the products from theft and damage.